iki/gae/README.rst

   **GAE_PYV**
     Python version to use.
     Defaults to **2.5**.
-Using a newer version is not recommended now, although pyhton 2.7 support is on the roadmap_ finally.
+Using a newer version is not recommended now, although python 2.7 support is on the roadmap_ finally.

     .. _roadmap: http://code.google.com/appengine/docs/roadmap.html